Cynth42/people-counter-app/WRITEUP.md

 ## Comparing Model Performance:

 The SSD MobileNet V2 COCO model worked well with this application so I ended up using it.
-Here is how it compares to the two other models that did not with this APP:
+Here is how it compares to the two other models that did not work with this APP:

 ### Model size